Xiang511/Simple-Speech-Recognition/README.md

 playsound               # play mp3 file

 datetime                # get what time is now

-tkinter
+tkinter                 # create a GUI

-threading
+threading               # To perform multiple tasks at the same time

-sys
+sys                     #  Provides access to various system-specific parameters and functions.
 ```
 Then execute the file